 How to Get Fleas Out of Your Yard

-• Use cedar chips in your flower beds.
-You can even spread throughout your yard if you want.
+- Use cedar chips in your flower beds.
+You can even spread it throughout your yard if you want.
 Fleas and cedar don’t get along.

-• You can also spread Nematodes.
-They are microscopic worms that feeds off of fleas, termites and other harmful insects but they are harmless to people and animals.
+- You can also spread Nematodes.
+They are microscopic worms that feed off of fleas, termites, and other harmful insects but they are harmless to people and animals.
 You can get them on Amazon here.

 You don’t need to do every single thing listed above, these are just options of things to try.
 You do need to make sure you treat your pet, yard and home though to get rid of fleas for good.

-These steps may seem more labor intensive than simply slipping on a flea collar or squirting a insecticide on your dog.
+These steps may seem more labor intensive than simply slipping on a flea collar or squirting an insecticide on your dog.
 But they are much healthier alternatives for both you and your pets.

 So do you use natural flea treatments or chemicals to get rid of fleas?
 If you use natural, have you tried any of the things I mentioned above?
 Or do you have any tried and true remedies not shown above?
 I’d love to hear about them so leave a comment!